kwesiamoh/gas-turbine-digital-twin/README.md

 The data loss covers both CO and NOx.
 The physics loss directly constrains only CO: it penalises local gradients that violate the directional prior that CO should decrease with TIT/compression and increase with humidity.
 NOx is predicted jointly but currently has no direct physics constraint.
 Set `λ = 0` to recover a plain multi-output MLP baseline.

-This formulation is gradient-based physical regularization rather than an equation-based PINN: it does not solve or enforce conservation equations, ODEs, or PDEs.
+This formulation applies gradient-based physical regularisation.
 The internal `pinn_*` function and artefact names are retained for compatibility.

 Training: AdamW + CosineAnnealingLR, gradient clipping, early stopping (patience = 20).